WordPress is a powerful CMS. More than 800 million sites across the world use the platform.

 Like excess plugins, images are another way to slow your website down.
 But that doesn’t mean you should shy away from using lots of images in your content.

-There aren’t many circumstances where I would say an image doesn’t belong on your site.
+There aren’t many circumstances where we would say an image doesn’t belong on your site.

 But with that said, these media files are large, and result in slower loading times.
 That’s why every image should be compressed before it’s published.